ntpinckney/trackmypills/README.md

 ## 📱 Overview

 TrackMyPills is designed to be lightweight, reliable, and user-friendly.
 Whether you're managing a complex medication schedule or just need reminders to take a daily vitamin, this app makes it simple.
-With features like dosage tracking, reminders based on custom intervals, pill count monitoring, users can stay on top of their health without any unnecessary clutter.
+With features like dosage tracking, reminders based on custom intervals, and quantity monitoring users can stay on top of their health without any unnecessary clutter.

 ## ✨ Features
 - Add, edit, or delete medications